 With expertise in financial data forensics, Gary analyzes complex datasets to assess liability, quantify damages, identify irregularities and develop defensible expert opinions.
 His experience includes high-profile cases involving market manipulation, insider trading, abusive short selling, spoofing and fraudulent investment schemes.
 Beyond securities disputes, he advises on economic damages, loss-causation, forensic accounting investigations, restatements, post-acquisition disputes and competition matters.
 Known for translating technical findings into clear, actionable insights, Gary helps clients uncover key issues and achieve practical, results-driven outcomes.

-- Served as consulting and testifying expert for plaintiffs in a multinational pump-and-dump stock fraud involving an OTC-traded shell company; uncovered evidence of securities fraud, fiduciary breaches, and unjust enrichment.
+- Provided consulting and expert witness services to plaintiff counsel representing victims of a significant pump-and-dump stock fraud scheme involving a dormant OTC-traded shell company and evasion of Rule 144 to sell restricted securities; identified actionable indicia of securities fraud, fiduciary breaches, and unjust enrichment.

 Education